 A trip will not go ahead where either the group leader, EVC or Headteacher is not satisfied that an appropriate level of supervision exists.
 Where there is more than one teacher on the visit a group leader should be appointed who has the authority over the whole group.
+Staff who are assigned to support the special needs of an individual cannot be included in the overall staffing ratio.

 It should also be noted that for the protection of both adults and children all adults should ensure that they are not alone with a pupil whenever possible.
 All adults on a visit should clearly understand their roles and responsibilities at all times.
 It should always be clear that the group leader is responsible for the group at all times.
+Group leaders will need to consider the needs of students with SEN and/or physical disabilities, known behaviours, learning and physical needs and take these into account.